chaturay/serverless-artillery/README.md

 This section is same as before.
 See [here](#t24-customizing-scriptyml) for details.

 ### T3.5.
 Create custom deployment assets
 Create a _local copy_ of the deployment assets for customization and deployment using following command.
-It generates a local copy of the load generator lambda function code (along with other assets) that can be edited and deployed with your changed settings if needed.
+The command generates a local copy of the load generator lambda function code (along with other assets) that can be edited and deployed with your changed settings if needed.
+It also runs `npm install` after creating local copy of the deployment assets.
 ```
 slsart configure
 ```